actions/stale/README.md

 If set to `true`, only the issues or the pull requests with an assignee will be marked as stale automatically.

 Default value: `false`

+#### sort-issues-by

+Useful to sort the issues by the specified field.
+It accepts 'created', 'updated', 'comments'.

+Default value: `created`

 ### Usage